What Is the Best Dog Toothpaste?

 Another drawback to Sentry Petrodex Enzymatic Toothpaste for Dogs is that it only comes in one flavor.
 When I hear that something is poultry flavored, I assume it smells similar to chicken broth.
 This toothpaste smells nothing like chicken broth.
 It smells completely unappetizing to me, but both of our dogs love it.
 If your pooch doesn’t care for poultry flavor, you could check out Virbac C.E.T.
 Enzymatic Toothpaste as it comes in five flavors.

-Nylabone is one of the most well-known makers of oral care products for dogs, so it’s no wonder that they offer pet parents one of the best dog toothpaste brands on the market.
+Nylabone is one of the most well-known makers of oral care products for dogs.
 Nylabone Advanced Oral Care Tartar Control Toothpaste supports healthy teeth and gums when used on a regular basis.
 It also helps to get rid of the bacteria that causes bad breath.

 You can purchase this toothpaste on amazon for about $4, but for an additional $2 you can also get it in a dental kit that includes a soft bristled, angled toothbrush and a finger toothbrush.
 This formula includes Denta-C, a scientifically formulated blend of ingredients, including Vitamin C, that the company says have been scientifically proven to reduce plaque.